tdore92/project-3-server/README.md

 <h3>Backend</h3>

-<p>Using Mongoose as our ORM, we created our basic activities schema, including a ‘season’ field which would be used to filter the schema depends on the page the user redirects to.
-Once the schema was complete we created the CRUD controllers and tested each of our endpoints.
-The basic functionalities in place,  we then added an embedded comments schema and the extra RESTful routes for CRUD actions on the frontend SHOW pages.</p>
+<p>Using Mongoose as our ORM, I created our basic activities schema, including a ‘season’ field which would be used to filter the schema depends on the page the user redirects to.
+Once the schema was complete I created the CRUD controllers and tested each of our endpoints.
+The basic functionalities in place, I then added an embedded comments schema and the extra RESTful routes for CRUD actions on the frontend SHOW pages.</p>

 ```
 const activitySchema = new mongoose.Schema({